Beyond Text: Utilizing Vocal Cues to Improve Decision Making in LLMs for Robot Navigation Tasks: Related Works

 \section{Related Works}

 \textbf{Large Language Models for Robotics.} Recent studies have demonstrated the versatility of LLMs in various robotic contexts.
-These include employing few-shot summarizing skills for task planning in robots \citep{wu2023tidybot,liu2023llm+,liu2023reflect}, interpreting contextual information for robotic locomotion decision-making \citep{shek2023lancar}, integrating visual feedback for open-world robotic manipulation \citep{lin2023vila,ahn2022can}, generating precise low-level commands for dynamic motion control systems \citep{wang2023prompt,chang2023lgmcts}, and enhancing motion planning in autonomous driving \citep{mao2023gpt}.
-For human-robot interaction, Shah's research \yrcite{shah2023navigation} suggests using LLMs for semantic prediction of object locations, thereby optimizing navigation.
-SayCan\yrcite{ahn2022can} introduces multimodal input to generate the optimal long-horizon instructions and effectively score the affordance probability of the instruction for robotic task planning.
-Meanwhile, the KnowNo project \yrcite{ren2023robots} develops a framework to assess and synchronize the uncertainty levels in LLM-based planning systems, enabling them to seek assistance when necessary.
-However, unlike our framework, KnowNo \yrcite{ren2023robots} does not account for potentially unreliable human input but rather relies on human selection among generated options. \textit{Beyond Text} uniquely concentrates on assessing human uncertainty through affective computing for robotic navigation, particularly when guided by human audio that might be ambiguous or incorrect.
+These include employing few-shot summarizing skills for task planning in robots \citep{wu2023tidybot,liu2023reflect}, interpreting contextual information for robotic locomotion decision-making \citep{shek2023lancar}, integrating visual feedback for open-world robotic manipulation \citep{lin2023vila,ahn2022can}, and enhancing motion planning in autonomous driving \citet{mao2023gpt}.
+For human-robot interaction, \citet{shah2023navigation} suggests using LLMs for semantic prediction of object locations, thereby optimizing navigation. \citet{ahn2022can} introduces multimodal input to generate the optimal long-horizon instructions and effectively score the affordance probability of the instruction for robotic task planning.
+Meanwhile, \citet{ren2023robots} develops a framework to assess and synchronize the uncertainty levels in LLM-based planning systems, enabling them to seek assistance when necessary.
+However, unlike our framework, \citet{ren2023robots} does not account for potentially unreliable human input but rather relies on human selection among generated options. \textit{Beyond Text} uniquely concentrates on assessing human uncertainty through affective computing for robotic navigation, particularly when guided by human audio that might be ambiguous or incorrect.
 This approach allows robots to gauge the reliability of human-audio navigation instructions by analyzing vocal emotions, enabling more informed reasoning.